linuxforphp/flare-smart-contracts/deployment/chain-config/README.md

     // TODO HOW TO OBTAIN IT.

 - `governancePrivateKey` -
-    governance private key (the key to which governance is transfered after deploy).
+    governance private key (the key to which governance is transferred after deploy).
     Overriden if provided in `.env` file as `GOVERNANCE_PRIVATE_KEY`.
-The key to which governance is transfered after deploy.
+The key to which governance is transferred after deploy.

 ## Daemon settings